divvun/giellalt-svn2git/doc/GutUsageExamples.md

 After moving/pushing the new repo, remember to:

+- add webhook for Zulip
 - set a description
 - set a website
 - add topics
-- add webhook for Zulip
+- check write access, team association etc

 # Task 11: add external repo using `git subtree`